calipho-sib/nextprot-parsers/README.md

 nextprot-parsers
 ================

-Installation
+##Installation

-Congigure your Scala Eclipse IDE by running ```sbt eclipse``` on the modules you want to add
+Configure your Scala Eclipse IDE by running `sbt eclipse` on the modules you want to add